digitallyinduced/thin-backend/README.md

     You can think of this like in a git workflow: In git changes are only applied to the repository history when you do a git commit.
 In Thin Backend this git commit is running a database migration.

-- **Prooven Architecture:**
+- **Proven Architecture:**

     Thin Backend is designed by the company that makes <a href="https://ihp.digitallyinduced.com/">IHP</a>, Haskell's most successful web framework.
-Thin Backend is built on top of the production-prooven IHP architecture & libraries.
+Thin Backend is built on top of the production-proven IHP architecture & libraries.

     IHP was recognized as a High Performer in G2's Winter 2022 Web Framework Report: